mongodb-labs/disasm/README.md

 ### Register tracking *

-Observe which instructions read and/or write to a particular register.
-To activate this feature, right click the desired register and select the appropriate option.
+Observe which instructions read and/or write to a particular register by right clicking on the desired register and selecting the appropriate option from the dropdown menu.

 ![registers written to and read from](screenshots/relevant-registers.png "Display all of the instructions that write to or read from this register")